 Just remember that environmental conditions can still affect how seeds grow.
 If plants don’t get enough water, sunlight, or nutrients, they will not grow as large or produce as much as they could otherwise.

-Hybrid Seeds Are Easier and Faster To Grow
+Hybrid Seeds Are Easier & Faster To Grow

 For many reasons, hybrid seeds are often easier and faster to grow than heirloom seeds.
-For instance, many hybrid varieties have been bred for disease resistance.
+For one thing, many hybrid plant varieties have been bred for disease resistance.

-Hybrid seeds can also be bred to require less water, grow taller, and mature faster than heirloom plants.
+Hybrid seeds can also be bred to mature faster, grow taller, and require less water than heirloom plants.
 Seed companies can even tell you the germination rate of their seeds, often with very good accuracy.

 For more information, check out my article on over watering your seeds.

-Hybrid Seeds Are Bred For More Vigor, Better Harvests, And The Ability To Ship Well
+Hybrid Seeds Are Bred For More Vigor, Better Harvests, & The Ability To Ship Well

-This requires less work for farmers and gardeners, making it easier to sow seeds, care for plants, and harvest fruits and vegetables.
-It also means that less land is required to grow the same amount of food.
+This requires less work for farmers and gardeners.
+Fewer plants make it easier to sow seeds, care for plants, and harvest fruits and vegetables.

 Finally, many fruits and vegetables have been bred to ship well, in order to satisfy consumers in distant markets with fresh produce.
 For instance, some of the produce grown in California ends up on the east coast of the United States, in cities like New York, Boston, and Philadelphia.

-This means that all of us are able to experience fresh foods that we could not otherwise taste, thanks to hybrid seeds.
+Hybrid seeds allow all of us to experience fresh foods that we could not otherwise taste – even out of season.

 Disadvantages Of Hybrid Seeds

 As with most things, hybrid seeds are not perfect – they do have their disadvantages.
-We certainly won’t hold that against them, but we will list the disadvantages here, just for informational purposes.
+We certainly won’t hold that against them, but we will list the disadvantages here (for informational purposes, and to stay balanced!)

 Hybrid Seeds Are More Expensive

 Remember all the work that seed growers need to do in order to produce the hybrid seeds they want?
-This means that there is a lot of time spent on crossings that end up in the trash.
+This means there is a lot of time spent on crossings that end up in the trash (or compost bin).